 Check the current guidance

-Due to Brexit and the coronavirus pandemic, laws and guidance about travelling in and out of the UK are changing all the time.
-Check the government website for up-to-date advice on travelling abroad, including the latest information on coronavirus, safety and security, entry requirements and travel warnings.
+Laws and guidance about travelling in and out of the UK can change.
+Check the government website for up-to-date advice on travelling abroad, including the latest information on vaccinations, safety and security, entry requirements and travel warnings for your chosen destination.

 Plan ahead

 Planning ahead and making sure you have everything you need for your trip can help to make travel more enjoyable and relaxing.
-Speak to your GP or epilepsy nurse about your travel plans at least 8 weeks before your trip.
-They can tell you what arrangements you need to make.
+Speak to your GP or epilepsy nurse about your travel plans at least eight weeks before your trip.
+They can tell you what arrangements you need to make, and help you to prepare to travel safely, depending on your individual situation.

 Medication